ErpNetDocs/info/information/editions-and-plans/express-edition.md

 ### Manage Services

 * **Maintenance and Repair**: Manage and track the services for physical assets.
-* **Service Orders and SLAs**: Streamlined processes for service contracts, service-level agreements (SLAs) and delivery.
+* **Service Orders and SLAs**: Streamlined processes for service contracts, service-level agreements (SLAs), and delivery.
 * **Billing and Invoicing**: Automated and transparent billing for services rendered.

 ---